 Mild NCD Versus Major NCD

 The diagnoses categorized as NCD exist on a continuum from mild to major cognitive and functional impairment.
-Decline at any level of the continuum can be acquired from a number of sources including traumatic brain injury (TBI), substance or medication use, HIV infection, Alzheimer's disease, or other brain diseases.
+Decline at any level of the continuum can be acquired from a number of sources including TBI, substance or medication use, HIV infection, Alzheimer's disease, or other brain diseases.
 Major NCD, regardless of the manner in which it was acquired, is characterized by significant cognitive decline relative to a previous level of functioning as well as high impairment in daily functioning.
 Mild NCD involves moderate cognitive deficits that do not interfere with basic daily functioning but is associated with greater effort or accommodation to maintain functioning (1).

 Back to Top